Back to Business! Launch Your New Business With 10% Off — Start Now

 You will also require a company stamp to act as a company signature for business activities.

-This can be done at the business registration office where your company is located.
+This can be done at the business registration office in the region where your Thai company is located.

 A taxpayer identification number will also be provided to you.